Last Updated on 3 weeks by omar

 Getting indexed

 The leading search engines, such as Google, Bing, Brave Search and Yahoo!, use crawlers to find pages for their algorithmic search results.
-Pages that are linked from other search engine-indexed pages do not need to be submitted because they are found automatically.
-The Yahoo!
-Directory and DMOZ, two major directories which closed in 2014 and 2017 respectively, both required manual submission and human editorial review.
-Google offers Google Search Console, for which an XML Sitemap feed can be created and submitted for free to ensure that all pages are found, especially pages that are not discoverable by automatically following links in addition to their URL submission console.
+Search engines automatically find pages linked from other indexed pages, so you don’t need to submit them.
+You can use Google Search Console to create and submit an XML Sitemap for free, helping Google find all your pages, including those not easily discoverable through links.
 Yahoo! formerly operated a paid submission service that guaranteed to crawl for a cost per click; however, this practice was discontinued in 2009.

 Search engine crawlers may look at a number of different factors when crawling a site.
-Not every page is indexed by search engines.
-The distance of pages from the root directory of a site may also be a factor in whether or not pages get crawled.
+Search engines don’t index every page, and they may crawl fewer pages located far from the site’s root directory.

-Mobile devices are used for the majority of Google searches.
+Users perform the majority of Google searches on mobile devices.
 In November 2016, Google announced a major change to the way they are crawling websites and started to make their index mobile-first, which means the mobile version of a given website becomes the starting point for what Google includes in their index.
-In May 2019, Google updated the rendering engine of their crawler to be the latest version of Chromium (74 at the time of the announcement).
+In May 2019, Google updated the rendering engine of their crawler to be the latest version of Chromium.
 Google indicated that they would regularly update the Chromium rendering engine to the latest version.
 In December 2019, Google began updating the User-Agent string of their crawler to reflect the latest Chrome version used by their rendering service.
-The delay was to allow webmasters time to update their code that responded to particular bot User-Agent strings.
-Google ran evaluations and felt confident the impact would be minor.

 Preventing crawling

 To avoid undesirable content in the search indexes, webmasters can instruct spiders not to crawl certain files or directories through the standard robots.txt file in the root directory of the domain.
 Additionally, a page can be explicitly excluded from a search engine’s database by using a meta tag specific to robots (usually <meta name=”robots” content=”noindex”> ).
 When a search engine visits a site, the robots.txt located in the root directory is the first file crawled.
-The robots.txt file is then parsed and will instruct the robot as to which pages are not to be crawled.
+The robots.txt file directs the robot on which pages it should not crawl.
 As a search engine crawler may keep a cached copy of this file, it may on occasion crawl pages a webmaster does not wish to crawl.
-Pages typically prevented from being crawled include login-specific pages such as shopping carts and user-specific content such as search results from internal searches.
-In March 2007, Google warned webmasters that they should prevent indexing of internal search results because those pages are considered search spam.
+Websites typically prevent crawling of login-specific pages like shopping carts and user-specific content such as internal search results.

 In 2020, Google sunsetted the standard (and open-sourced their code) and now treats it as a hint rather than a directive.
 To adequately ensure that pages are not indexed, a page-level robot’s meta tag should be included.